kamran-haider/desmond-gist/README.md

 please change path up to the location of desmond directory on your local machine, rest should be the same.
 More examples of compilation commands are provided in the C file.
 Once the C module is compiled, you can perform gist calculations using the script _run\_gist.py_.
 Please note that you should run this script using using $SCHRODINGER/run as it requires Schrodinger Python API.
-Type _$SCHRODINGER/run run\_gist.py_ --help_ for on the command line options required to run a gist calculation.
+Type _$SCHRODINGER/run run\_gist.py_ --help for the command line options required to run a gist calculation.

 ##Usage
 For a general introduction to running GIST calculations, please visit: http://ambermd.org/tutorials/advanced/tutorial25/